lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 ### Hyperstreamlines

-Hyperstreamlines are constructed by creating a streamline through one of the three eigenfields, and then sweeping a geometric primitive along the streamline <em style="color:blue;background-color: white">\[Delmarcelle93\]</em>.
+Hyperstreamlines are constructed by creating a streamline through one of the three eigenfields, and then sweeping a geometric primitive along the streamline <em style="color:green;background-color: white">\[Delmarcelle93\]</em>.
 Typically, an ellipse is used as the geometric primitive, where the remaining two eigenvectors define the major and minor axes of the ellipse (**Figure 9-14**).
 Sweeping the ellipse along the eigenfield streamline results in a tubular shape.
 Another useful generating geometric primitive is a cross.
 The length and orientation of the arms of the cross are controlled by two of the eigenvectors.
 Sweeping the cross results in a helical shape since the eigenvectors (and therefore cross arms) will rotate in some tensor fields.

 **Figure 9-15** shows an example of hyperstreamlines.
 The data is from a point load applied to a semi-infinite domain.
 Compare this figure to Figure 6-22 that used tensor ellipsoids tov visualize the same data.
 Notice that there is less clutter and more information available from the hyperstreamline visualization.